loonaticx/ColoringBook/Tutorial [START HERE]/2_Medium/6_Seamless/README.md

 Alternatively, you can create a new canvas and place down multiple instances of your texture.
 Stack them edge-to-edge to determine if there's a seam break.

+**New:** In Photoshop CC 2019 and newer, you can use the "Pattern Preview" mode by going to View>Pattern Preview.

 ---

 **Goal:** Create a seamless, repeatable texture for a new Toontown street.
 It can either be Toon or Cog themed, and/or for a new or already-existing playground.